 Page 7, line 182: Reference to the Bouckaert & Vaughan blog post doesn't seem relevant to this feature of babette.
 How does babette fix the crown age?
 Is it by scaling the root node of the tree to that age, and removing all operators that can change the height of the root node?
 However it is done, adding a brief explanation in the main text would be good.

 The reference to the blog post has been removed.
 Indeed, we described how babette fixes a phylogeny crown age, by -indeed- removing all operators that can change the height of the root node.
-But, we decided to remove this paragraph althogether: the posteriors produced by BEAST2 with this setting have remarkably different branch length distributions, for unknown reasons.
+But we decided to remove this paragraph altogether, because the posteriors produced by BEAST2 with this setting have remarkably different branch length distributions, for unknown reasons.
 Using a dated node on the crown does give the regular branch length distributions.

 Page 7, lines 178-184: Fixing the crown age and estimating the clock is an alternative to fixing the clock and estimating the crown age.
 I would guess that for some studies this is a useful feature.
 But in either case the same number of parameters are estimated, so I don't think the overall variation across parameters will be reduced.
 Also "theoretical" experiments is too vague.
 Instead you could describe these experiments as "where it is unnecessary to accurately model the uncertainty of absolute divergence times".